How does an international student get hired in the U.S.?

 • At the end of the OPT period, the employee will need their employer to sponsor a visa to continue to work in the United States.
 The most common type of work visa in these situations is an H-1B visa.

 The most important things to remember about the H1-B program are the annual cap and the application timeline.
-Since the U.S. government allows a finite number of H1-B visas every year.
-In recent years they have been reaching that quota on the day the application opens.
+The U.S. government allows a finite number of H1-B visas every year and in recent years they have been reaching that quota on the day the application opens.

 Questions